hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_ainauts_and_their_ai_companions_conducting_experimen_b2d0130d-56e9-4154-997a-4282b75f0954-0_0.content.md

 <!--
 Write me markdown content of website with wallpaper:

-"AInauts and their AI companions conducting experiments in a zero-gravity laboratory, with colorful chemicals and particles floating all around them."
+"Ainautes and their AI companions conducting experiments in a zero-gravity laboratory, with colorful chemicals and particles floating all around them."

 The header of the page should not be copy of the text but rather a real content of the website which is using this wallpaper.
 -->